tablecheck/nri-kubernetes/README.md

 This make target is executing `go run e2e/cmd/e2e.go`.
 You could execute that command with `--help` flag to see all the available options.

-## Release
+## Releasing a new version

 - Run the `release.sh` script to update the version number in the code and manifests files, commit and push the changes.
+  - This script could fail to run, because of major differences in `sed` across systems.
+If this happens, manually changing the entries found in `release.sh` also works.
-- Create a branch called `release/X.Y.Z` where `X.Y.Z` is the version to release.
+- Create a branch called `release/X.Y.Z` where `X.Y.Z` is the [Semantic Version](https://semver.org/#semantic-versioning-specification-semver) to
+  release.
 This will trigger the Jenkins job that pushes the image to be released to quay.
 This is done in the `Jenkinsfile` jobs.
 Make sure the PR job finishes successfully.
 This branch doesn't need to be merged.
+- Create the Github release.
 - Run the [k8s-integration-release](`https://fsi-build.pdx.vm.datanerd.us/job/k8s-integration-release/`)
   job.
-- Create the Github release.
 - Update the release notes under the [On-Host Integrations Release Notes](https://docs.newrelic.com/docs/release-notes/platform-release-notes).
 - Once the release is finished send a notification in the following slack channels #kubernetes #infra-news #fsi-team.
 The notification can be